pckimlong/kimapp/mason/kimapp/__brick__/flutter_project_structure_guide.md

 @Schema(
   tableName: 'features', // Table name
-  className: 'Feature', // The class it will generate
+  className: 'Feature', // The class it will generate.
+This should be singular. eg if the database table is called `categories`, the class name should be `Category`
   baseModelName: 'FeatureModel',
 )
 class FeatureSchema extends KimappSchema {
   // Define fields with types and database columns final id = Field.id<int>('id').generateAs('FeatureId'); // This should only use one to generate the ID.
-If later on we want to use this id for another table, just use Field<FeatureId>('id') like other fields final name = Field<String>('name');
+If later on we want to use this id for another table, just use Field<FeatureId>('id') like other fields.
+Similar to className this should be singular final name = Field<String>('name');
   final description = Field<String?>('description'); // Nullable
   final isActive = Field<bool>('is_active');